marklogic/marklogic-kubernetes/README.md

 REVISION: 1
 ```

-**Note:** --version=1.0.0-ea1 must be provided.
-You can choose a distinctive release name to replace "my-release"
+**Note:** --version=1.0.0-ea1 must be provided as part of the name.
+You can choose a distinctive release name to replace "my-release".

-It's strongly recommend to deploy marklogic chart in exclusive namespace, use --create-namespace flag if the namespace have not be created:
+We strongly recommend that you deploy MarkLogic Chart in and exclusive namespace.
+Use the `--create-namespace` flag if the namespace has not already been created:

 ```
 helm install my-release marklogic/marklogic --version=1.0.0-ea1 --namespace=marklogic --create-namespace